-Years ago a friend of mine wore a T-shirt that read “Addicted to Space Invaders.”
-For a while I was addicted to video games.
+Years ago, a friend wore a T-shirt that said “Addicted to Space Invaders.”
+For a while, I was hooked on video games.
 One of my favorites was “Dr. Mario.”
 I would spend up to $10/day on that game.
-This was when most video games still cost only a quarter to play.
+That was when most video games still cost only a quarter to play.

 One dictionary defines addiction as “relinquishing ourselves to the control of something or someone else.”
-Addictions usually don’t happen immediately.
+An addiction usually doesn’t happen immediately.
 Alcoholics often start with just one drink.
-If they don’t know how to “hold their liquor”, they gradually drink more and more until they cannot control themselves.
+If they don’t know how to “hold their liquor," they gradually drink more and more until they cannot control themselves.

 Another kind of addiction can be the latest ride at the amusement park.
 Many people look for an activity to give them an adrenaline rush.
 Proverbs 21:17 in the Message Bible reads, “You're addicted to thrills?
 What an empty life!
 The pursuit of pleasure is never satisfied.”

 Once I heard a pastor point out how people can make themselves hungry for anything.
-Before he went into the ministry, this man developed an addiction to cribbage while serving in the U. S. Air Force.
-Initially he didn’t have an interest in the card game but soon was playing it regularly with his military buddies.
+Before Mac Hammond went into the ministry, he developed an addiction to cribbage while serving in the U. S. Air Force.
+Initially, Mac wasn't interested in the card game.
+He soon played it regularly with his military buddies.

 On the other hand, people can become addicted to spiritual things.
 1 Corinthians 16:15 (KJV) says, “Ye know the house of Stephanas...and that they have addicted themselves to the ministry of the saints.”
 Carman wrote and recorded a song about being “Addicted to Jesus.”
-Benjamin Dunn states on his web site, “We admit that we have an uncontrollable, holy addiction...the garbage dumps and the slums of the third world!”
+Another Christian musician once stated on his website of having a “holy addiction” to minister in the garbage dumps and slums of the third world.
 Getting high on God results in godly behavior.